YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLWARN, xxxx

-MUPIP Warning: This indicates that YottaDB/GT.M is performing tasks that may result in an error.
+MUPIP Warning: This indicates that YottaDB is performing tasks that may result in an error.

-Action: Review accompanying messages for more information about why YottaDB/GT.M generated this message.
+Action: Review accompanying messages for more information about why YottaDB generated this message.
 The Source Server exits with a REPLWARN message for the first five failed attempts to open journal files.

 --------------------------
 REPLXENDIANFAIL